top of page

 I see my 30s as a fresh start.
 Life no longer drives me; I am in the driver’s seat.
 While challenges will arise, I now have the tools, awareness, and self-trust to handle them.
 I am done being a victim, done being abused or manipulated, and done being anyone’s punching bag.

 This is why Fati Amor was created: as my answer for those who have experienced similar pain and feel lost.
-I created it to become the person I once desperately needed.
+I created it to become the person I once needed.
 Based on my experiences, training, certifications, and books I have studied, I hope you feel that I am qualified and worthy to guide you through your own healing journey toward life satisfaction and inner peace.
 I look forward to working with you.

 bottom of page